spur civic action.

-We’re flipping the script on a lot of cowboy culture and deeply rooted false narratives perpetuated by corporate capitalism and the traditional outdoor industry.
+We're flipping the script on old cowboy tales and challenging the deep-rooted myths spun by corporate giants and the traditional outdoor industry.

-We focus on the environmental impact of public lands ranching through the lens of federally-protected wild horses running free out West.
+By focusing on the environmental impact of public lands ranching through the lens of federally-protected wild horses roaming free in the West, we dive straight into the heart of the matter.

-It’s a contentious issue, and after years of investigative research, we see how it’s a microcosm of what’s happening to everything wild across our western public lands.
+After years of investigative digging into this hot-button issue, we've uncovered how it's a snapshot of what's happening to all that is wild across our western public lands.

 how we’re doing the work.

-We’re working on regular news updates, a podcast series, and a couple of short films to
+We’re working on regular news updates and a couple of short films to

 1) Expose the corruption that’s deeply sewn into public land ranching, the agencies tasked with managing that land, and its direct effect on natural ecosystems.